Which institution holds the most shares in Sonos Inc. (SONO)

 Sonos Inc. (SONO) Insider Activity

 A total of 81 insider transactions have happened at Sonos Inc. (SONO) in the last six months, with sales accounting for 48 and purchases happening 33 times.
-The most recent transaction is an insider purchase by Volpi Michelangelo, the company’s Director.
-SEC filings show that Volpi Michelangelo bought 53,666 shares of the company’s common stock on Feb 19 at a price of $37.35 per share for a total of $2.0 million.
-Following the purchase, the insider now owns 53774.0 shares.
+The most recent transaction is an insider sale by Millington Nicholas, the company’s Chief Innovation Officer.
+SEC filings show that Millington Nicholas sold 38,100 shares of the company’s common stock on Apr 01 at a price of $38.55 per share for a total of $1.47 million.
+Following the sale, the insider now owns 0.13 million shares.

-Sonos Inc. disclosed in a document filed with the SEC on Feb 17 that Volpi Michelangelo (Director) sold a total of 214,613 shares of the company’s common stock.
-The trade occurred on Feb 17 and was made at $35.97 per share for $7.72 million.
-Following the transaction, the insider now directly holds 0.0 shares of the SONO stock.
+Sonos Inc. disclosed in a document filed with the SEC on Feb 19 that Volpi Michelangelo (Director) bought a total of 53,666 shares of the company’s common stock.
+The trade occurred on Feb 19 and was made at $37.35 per share for $2.0 million.
+Following the transaction, the insider now directly holds 53774.0 shares of the SONO stock.